YM1prg/particle-simulation/README.md

 # particle-simulation
-particle simulation project is using c to make a particle simulator
+particle simulation is project for simulating particles in different ways using C lang.